xwmx/nb/README.md

 `nb` automatically creates any intermediate folders as needed.

-Folders can be created using `add --type folder`:
+Folders can be created directly using `nb add --type folder`:

 ```bash
 # create a new folder named "sample"